-Web-conferencing to be extended to replace some additional face to face meetings.
+• Web-conferencing to be extended to replace some additional face to face meetings.

-Further implemented in 2014.
+Further implemented in 2015.

-EN26 Initiatives to mitigate environmental impacts of activities and services.
+EN26 Initiatives to mitigate environmental impacts of activities and services

-We do not measure the main environmental impacts of the working practices used in pursuit our programmes/projects/activities, nor do we conduct an environmental assessment prior to carrying out activities, even though our current internal policies aim to minimise the environmental impacts of our activities and services - such as sourcing from green certified suppliers only.
+As described above, we have started to measure some of the environmental impacts of the working practices used in pursuit of our programmes/projects/activities and to introduce internal policies aimed at minimising the environmental impacts of our activities and services - such as sourcing from green certified suppliers only.
 Catering supplies are generally sourced as organic and fair trade.
 Suppliers will be asked for their sustainability policy in the early stages of tendering.

-In the 2014 Gap Analysis submitted as part of the Charter report, the EEB committed to the following improvement to mitigate environmental impacts of products and services.
+In the 2014 Gap Analysis submitted as part of the Accountable Now (then INGO Charter) report, the EEB committed to the following improvement to mitigate environmental impacts of products and services.